 Several boat owners have ask how they can find an electrical technician who is qualified to troubleshoot ground fault issues on their boats.
 The answer is, it can be quite tough.
 This post will describe the reasons service technicians see this work as bad business.

 To review, this overall problem is the result of “backwards incompatibility” between the “real world” as it exists today vs. the noble goals of the National Electric Code (NEC) code and standards writers.
-The 2011 and 2014 editions of the NEC, Article 555.3, requires Equipment Protective Devices (EPDs) on marina docks and at boatyards.
+Starting in 2011, the NEC, Article 555.3, requires Equipment Protective Devices (EPDs) on marina docks and at boatyards.
 I use the term “ground fault sensor” for EPDs and several other similar devices.
-A proposed revision of the NEC for the upcoming 2017 edition would extend the ground fault sensor requirement to single-family residential docks.
+The 2017 edition extends the requirement for ground fault sensors to single-family residential docks.
 By requiring ground fault sensors on docks and at boatyards, the NEC standards writers have caught many dangerous problems on boats.

 The widespread rollout of ground fault sensor technology on docks is making boating more safe for all of us, and that will only continue as time proceeds into the future.
 Many boats in the pleasure craft category have had ground fault and leakage fault problems aboard for many, many years.
 Up to now, these faults have been silent, hidden and non-symptomatic and boat owners have typically been unaware of the presence of these problems unless they led to a fire or injury.